Homepage

 It’s no secret that cafés and restaurants near tourist hotspots hike up their prices, and it goes for the airport and flights too.

 As for airports and airlines, the best way to avoid spending is to pack your own food.
-Remember, though, you can’t take liquids through security so bring an empty water bottle and find a free airport refill station after security.
+Just remember, you can’t take liquids through security, so bring an empty water bottle and find a free airport refill station after security.

 Rip-off #7: At-the-desk car hire excess insurance

-There are a number of car hire rip-offs you should know about it.
+There are a number of car hire rip-offs you should know about.
 Expensive car hire excess insurance purchased at the desk is one of them.

 Excess is the first part of any claim you would need to make in the event of an accident.
 Depending on your car hire provider, this could be between £500 and £2,000.